Power Supply Circuits Primer & Tutorial Includes:

 For both linear regulated power supplies and switch mode power supplies, some form of over-voltage protection is always advisable.

 As with many electronic techniques there are several ways of implementing a particular capability.
 This is true for over-voltage protection.

 There are several different techniques that can be used, each with its own characteristics.
 Performance, cost, complexity and mode of operation all need to be weighed up when determining which method to use during the electronic circuit design stage.

-In this circuit, the Zener diode is chosen so that its voltage is above the normal operating voltage of the output, but below the voltage where damage would occur.
-In this conduction, no current flows through the Zener diode because its breakdown voltage has not been reached and no current flows into the gate of the thyristor and it remains off.
+In this state, no current flows through the Zener diode because its breakdown voltage has not been reached and no current flows into the gate of the thyristor and it remains off.
 The power supply will operate normally.